jasonsync/ewelink-proxy/README.md

-# sync-access-common
+# sync-access-ewelink-control
-common dependencies for sync-access-server and sync-access-lan
+ewelink control dependency for sync-access-server and sync-access-lan